UMNWildcats/regents/dashboards.md

 ### COVID-19 tests

-If the Crookston campus collects COVID data from the country for students, factuly, and staff to make health decisions, they do not report it.
+If the Crookston campus collects COVID data from the country for students, faculty, and staff to make health decisions, they do not report it.

 > The University of Minnesota Crookston works closely with Polk County Public Health (PCPH) and local professional healthcare providers to administer COVID-19 testing.
 As UMN Crookston does not administer tests directly on campus, we are unable to provide testing data beyond countywide data provided publicly by PCPH.
 The data reported here are solely for students living in UMN Crookston residence halls.
 Isolation spaces are provided for students who test positive for COVID-19.